Toward the Unknown: Production

-James Garner, who made his film debut on the movie, says director Mervyn LeRoy tried to "whip" him.
+James Garner, who made his film debut in the movie, says director Mervyn LeRoy tried to "whip" him.
 "I jumped right back at him," he said.
 "He was famous for it, he'd just pick one guy and lord it over him for the whole picture.
-If he hadn't taken his pills early in the morning, he was nasty."Toward the Unknown was produced with the full cooperation of the United States Air Force with principal photography taking place over the winter in 1955.
+If he hadn't taken his pills early in the morning, he was nasty."

+Toward the Unknown was produced with the full cooperation of the United States Air Force with principal photography taking place over the winter in 1955.
 As the first film to exploit the USAF's race into space in the X-plane program, the Toward the Unknown's tagline stated: "The screen's first story of man-piloted rocket ships, U.S.A.!"
 The extensive use of the Edwards AFB facility and its emergency dry lake beds, Rosamond Lake and Rogers Dry Lake, as well as the related air force community area, lend an air of authenticity to the production.
 Air Research and Development Command (ARDC) Technical Advisors Major Price Henry, Lieutenant Colonel Ralph Martin and Lieutenant Colonel Frank Everest Jr. served as technical advisors to the production.

 Right out of the headlines of the day, Toward the Unknown also dealt with the controversial issue of military personnel undergoing torture and brainwashing, with the marketing campaign exploiting the mental anguish the character felt.
 Holden's character closely parallels three USAF pilots, Colonel Walker "Bud" Mahurin, an Air Force double ace who was shot down in Korea and tortured before signing confessions of war crimes, Lieutenant Colonel Everest, who had a similar prison experience after being shot down in China during World War II, and Capt.
 Milburn G. Apt, who died after losing control of the X-2 minutes after becoming the first pilot to exceed Mach 3.
 Holden and Everest, who was acting as the film's "air boss", became close friends during the production.
 In a similar manner, General Banner's character was based on Major General Albert Boyd, the first Commander of the USAF Flight Test Center at Edwards AFB.